Skip to main content

 How to address short term price hikes and supply chain delays

-Marsh Asia is advising businesses to renegotiate their contracts with freight forwarders to gain more control over the movement of goods, routes, use of subcontractors, and levels of liability.
+Marsh Asia recommends the following strategies for businesses to gain control over the movement of goods, routes, subcontractors, and liability:

-From a risk transfer perspective, businesses should also review their marine cargo policy wordings and consider increasing the coverage for rerouting and costs associated with completion of voyage, even for delay-only scenarios where no physical damage has been incurred.
+From a risk perspective, businesses should review their marine cargo policy wordings and consider increasing coverage for rerouting, and completion of voyage costs, even in delay-only scenarios where no physical damage has been incurred.

 For businesses directly involved in an attack, they can rely on Marsh Asia’s claims advisory expertise to ensure their interests are protected.